 Make cookies – try our edible artwork cookies

-Color a picture with kool aid paint
+Color a picture with kool aid paint or food coloring

 Make chocolate playdough